-As the Product Owner for the Testing Service at FDM, I have always considered a good understanding of mental health and personal wellbeing as it an important part of my role.
+As the Product Owner for the Testing Service at FDM, I have always had a good understanding of the importance of mental health and personal wellbeing, as it is a very large part of my role.
 I provide support to hundreds of software testing consultants deployed across a variety of FDM client sites.
-This support can vary from technical support to career guidance, to training and professional development as well as personal wellbeing.
+This support varies from technical support to career guidance, training and professional development, as well as personal wellbeing.
 Therefore, being knowledgeable on the subjects of mental health and personal wellbeing enables me to provide effective support in those areas.

-I learnt a great deal from the talk as it covered a wide range of topics and went into detail on some things I had never considered before.
-The biggest learning points from the talk for me were:
+I learnt a great deal from the talk, as it covered a wide range of topics and went into detail on some things I had never considered before.
+The biggest learning points for me were:

-- Employers are beginning to recognise the importance of mental health and are putting support measures in place such as the rollout of Employee Assistance Programmes and training members of staff to become qualified Mental Health First Aiders
+- Employers are beginning to recognise the importance of mental health and are putting support measures in place, such as the rolling out of Employee Assistance Programmes and training members of staff to become qualified Mental Health First Aiders.

-- When supporting somebody, you need to follow their lead and help them deal with the issue they are experiencing at that very moment rather than the longer-term issue
+- When supporting somebody, you must follow their lead and help them deal with the current issue they are experiencing at that very moment, rather than the longer-term issue.

 I also learnt a few phrases you can say, or things you can do, when offering support:

-- I’m sorry you are feeling that way
+- Express sympathy about them feeling that way

 - Aim to empower the person to solve their problems

 - Offer to introduce the person to someone trained who can support them properly